4molybdenum2/cs-notes/vis/Lecture 15.md

 Task #5: Co-occurence grouping
 1. find association between entities colocated together
-2. difference to clustering: in clustering it is based on the object's attributes, whereas in this it is based on objects placed together
+2. **difference to clustering: in clustering it is based on the object's attributes, whereas in this it is based on objects placed together**
+3.  human factor: labeling, verification

 Task #6: Profiling
+1. anomaly and fraud detection human factor: labeling, verification

 Task #7: Link Prediction